Top 5 reasons to visit the Canadian High Arctic

 - A landscape of vast untouched wilderness; over 36,000 different islands and covering around 500,000 square miles

 - Canada is one of the best places in the world to see polar bears in the wild

-- The Northwest Passage and the rich history of its exploration continues to be a draw for many
+- The Northwest Passage and its rich history of exploration

 - Whether you come to explore on foot, onboard a ship, by vehicle or plane, the Canadian Arctic offers unparalleled choice in terms of experiences

 Canada's arctic makes up over 40% of the country's landmass, the portion north of the Arctic Circle, east of Alaska and west of Greenland.
 A significant chunk comprises a group of over 36,500 islands, the Canadian Arctic archipelago, located in Nunavut and part of the Northwest Territories.

 Adventurous travellers are drawn to remote Baffin Island, with its bowhead whales and Inuit communities, Newfoundland's fascinating Norse history and national parks, the First Nations culture and history of Northern Canada, and of course, the famous Northwest Passage itself.